 Source: Transparency International Georgia – https://bit.ly/3RSc1qw

-- 13 years of being a majoritarian MP and more than GEL 13 million from state procurements to Anzor Bolkvadze's family and relatives
+- 14 years of being a majoritarian MP and tens of million GEL from state procurements to Anzor Bolkvadze's family and relatives

 - The plots of land in Ninotsminda central park were registered into the ownership of the government-related persons